alex-kalanis/kw_groups/README.md

 2.)
 Add some external packages with connection to the local or remote services.

 3.)
-Connect the "kalanis\kw_groups\Records\ARecord" into your app.
+Connect the "kalanis\kw_groups\Processor\Basic" into your app.
 Extends it for setting your case.

 4.)
 Extend your libraries by interfaces inside the package.

 5.)
-Just call setting and render
+Just call method canAccess() and enjoy.

-If you want to know more, just open ```examples/``` directory and see the code there.

 ## Basic Rules

 - Can access
   - Group ID equals current one.
   - Group ID is somewhere in the tree of parents.

-- Add
-  - Fails when the currently added group already exists.
-  - Fails when the currently added group is already defined within parents of this group.

-- Update
-  - Fails when the currently updated group is already defined within parents of this group.

-- Delete
-  - Can delete only when there is no group with processed one as parent.

 The group ID is usually string, although it can be integer converted to string before method call.